spkg/slog/README.md

 # When to log an error message

-When using `slog` to log error messages, there is a few simple rules of thumb for logging error messages.
+When using `slog` to log error messages, there are a few simple rules of thumb for logging error messages.

 * If a function with a context calls a function without a context, then log any error